russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Tutorials/Showing a slide-up sheet.md

 > 3. Shows a title of **Students** for this view.
 > 4. Initializes a stored property named `showingAddStudentView` to control whether the slide-up sheet is shown or not.
 It begins as `false` so that the sheet does not show at first.
 > 5. Adds the + button in the toolbar (lines 31 to 40).
 This button causes the `showingAddStudentView` stored property to become `true`.
 This will trigger the appearance of the slide-up sheet.
 > 6. This is the view modifier that is used to cause a sheet to appear.
 The `isPresented` parameter is bound to the `showingAddStudentView` stored property.
-When the + button makes that stored property become true, the sheet appears and presents `AddStudentView`.
+When the + button makes that stored property become `true`, the sheet appears and presents `AddStudentView`.
 > 7. The `.presentationDetents` view modifier accepts an array of sizes to present the sheet with.
 In this code, the sheet is presented such that it occupies 40% of the available height on the device.
 The user can optionally expand the size of the slide-up sheet to "medium" which is roughly half the available height of the device.
 > 8. A reference to the view model is inserted into the environment so that the view that allows for the addition of a student can use the view model.